vikariously/vikariously.github.io/_recipes/shawarma-chicken.md

 1. Line a 9x5 loaf pan with parchment paper, so that a small amount of the paper comes up around the edge that you can use to pull it out at the end.

-1. Line a 9×5 inch loaf pan with parchment paper.
-In a small bowl, whisk together all of the spices.

 1. Layer the chicken in the loaf pan and press down at the end.
-Bake for 40-45 minutes – use a thermometer to ensure you've hit 165 in the center.
+Bake for 40-45 minutes – use a thermometer to ensure you've hit 165°F in the center.
 Remove from oven and let it rest for 10 minutes to soak up the juices.

 1. Turn the pan over onto a cutting board and slice the chicken as you need it.